GICF-E/Nightmare/README.md

    - Use the `[Control]` key to crouch, reducing movement noise and speed.

 ### Weapon Operation
-All weapons in FPS-Demo use the same operation logic.
-Shooting is achieved by clicking the left mouse button.
-For automatic weapons, holding down the left mouse button allows continuous shooting.
-Zooming in with the weapon is done by clicking the right mouse button; click once to zoom in, click again to zoom out.
-The following keys control the weapon:
+All weapons in FPS-Demo use a unified operating logic.
+Shooting is achieved through the left mouse button, and for fully automatic weapons, holding down the left mouse button allows for continuous firing.
+Aiming in FPS-Demo can be done by either clicking or holding down the right mouse button, and you can switch control methods in the settings.
+Control the weapons with the following keys:
    - Press `[I]` to inspect.
    - Press `[R]` to reload.
    - Press `[C]` to toggle the flashlight on and off.